People often wonder about Islam’s advantage over the rest of the religions that exist among all nations.

 Justice that puts things right, and gives everyone his right.

-- Giving the Creator (the Power in heavens) His right by worshiping Him alone, bearing witness that He is the One, Who has no partner, nor a child, and acknowledging that the Creator is beyond having a child, and is beyond incarnating in the form of a human, animal, or idol.
+- Giving the Creator (the Power in heavens) His right by worshiping Him alone, bearing witness that He is the One, no parents, no child, no equal.
+Knowing and understanding that God (Creator) is beyond incarnating in form of humans, animals, idols, etc.

-- Giving humans their right to communicate with their Creator directly without a priest nor saint nor any other mediator, and to refuge when needed and in adversity directly to the Creator, not to any prophet, including the Prophet of God Muhammad.
+- Giving every human his right to communicate with his Creator directly, personally, without any intermediary, (priest, saint, idol, etc).
+Seeking refuge when needed and in adversities directly in the Creator, not to any prophet, including the Prophet of God Muhammad.

 - Establishing equality among humans and helping humanity to get rid of abhorrent racial intolerance.
 There is no difference between an Arab and a non-Arab except for piety.

-- Providing freedom of choice, to allow people to choose their own religion and to practice its rituals freely.
+- Providing freedom of choice to allow people to freely choose their religion and practice its rituals.

 - Ending oppression and injustice on Earth.